0xSil/pw-extractor/README.md

 # Log File Parser and Extractor

-This Python script processes `.txt` log files from a specified folder, extracts user information, and organizes the data in a structured output file.
+This Python script processes `.txt` log files from Flipper Zero Evilportal in a specified folder, extracts user information, and organizes the data in a structured output file.
 It also renames the parsed log files by adding an `extracted_` prefix, ensuring files aren't processed multiple times.

 ## Features